dawaltconley/sass-cast/README.md

 ### legacy

-A separate set of methods to interface with Sass's legacy Javascript API.
+Identical methods that interface with Sass's legacy Javascript API for older versions of Sass.
+Use `require('sass-cast/legacy')`.

 #### toSass